Home > Asia/Middle East > Japan > Can You See Mt. Fuji from Hakone?

 Torii of Peace

-By afternoon, the wind had calmed and the Ropeway and Pirate Ships resumed full service.
-I repeated the Ropeway journey back toward Sōunzan, but the views were lost to the smoke.
-The segment between Togendai and Ubako is supposed to be the best for Fuji views—but I saw only gray.
+By the afternoon, the wind had calmed and both the Hakone Ropeway and pirate ships had resumed full service.
+I repeated the ropeway journey back toward Sōunzan, but by then, the views had disappeared into the smoke.
+The segment between Togendai and Ubako is supposed to offer some of the best Mt.
+Fuji views from Hakone, but all I saw was gray.

-I made my way back to Hakone-Yumoto Station, reflecting on what could’ve been.
+I eventually made my way back to Hakone-Yumoto Station, reflecting on what could have been if the skies had been clearer.

 Mt.
 Fuji is Hidden Due to Smoke from the Wildfires